petrassurna/DotNetSiteSearch/USiteSearch/README.md

 use, I have decided to add tests and turn it into a system that can be easily installed in just 15 minutes.
 This system is called USiteSearch.

-Earlier 0.65-alphas of USiteSearch can be seen in action on the [Energy Council](https://www.energycouncil.com.au) and [Mysterious Universe](https://mysteriousuniverse.org/) (20,000 blog posts), which have a total of 20,000 blog posts.
+Earlier versions of the code used in USiteSearch can be seen in action on the [Energy Council](https://www.energycouncil.com.au) and [Mysterious Universe](https://mysteriousuniverse.org/) (20,000 blog posts), which have a total of 20,000 blog posts.